meleu/tdd-ruby/objects-methods-and-integers.md

   Actual: nil
 ```

-Now our test is finally running with no errors!
-It's now failing, but at least it has no errors.
+Our test is finally running with no errors!
+It's failing, but at least it has no errors.
 We're almost there!

-You may be thinking that you're wasting your time in this tedious loop of running the test, checking the error message and writing the minimal amount of code to fix the error message.
-I have two points about this practice:

-- It is a nice way to prevent over-engineering - your tests are the requirements in form of code, and your software just needs to meet such requirements.
+You may be thinking that you're wasting your time in this tedious loop of checking the test error message and writing the minimal amount of code to fix the error message.
+The point here is that it is a nice way to prevent over-engineering.
+Your tests are the "executable requirements", and your software just needs to meet such requirements.
-- You'll soon find ways to automatically run tests right after saving your file.

-Even if my arguments are not convincing you, please stick with this practice while we're here.

 ### Write enough code to make the test pass